tanaes/whopping_Voron_mods/kinematic_bed/README.md

 ### Maxwell's kinematic coupling

-Maxwell's kinematic coupling is similar to Kelvin's coupling, except that each point of contact constraints two degrees of freedom.
+Maxwell's kinematic coupling is similar to Kelvin's coupling, except that each point of contact constrains two degrees of freedom.
 This usually takes the form of three sets of parallel pins or angled faces on thing B, oriented radially around the center, each making two points of contact with a sphere on thing A. As you can see in the diagram, this means there are now 2 + 2 + 2 = 6 total constraints, and we are exactly constrained, as with the Kelvin coupling.

 Unlike the Kelvin coupling, though, *each* contact point is now free to move along one (and only one) axis as thing A expands relative to thing B. That means that the stationary point is no longer one of the contact points, but is instead some place in between the three contacts.
 If the three contact points are arranged at 120° to one another, the stationary point will be precisely at the intersection of the three parallel contacts.
-This is a useful characteristic if you want to mount something like an optical element precisely in the center of a base, and is thus the most typical arrangement for Kelvin style couplings.
+This is a useful characteristic if you want to mount something like an optical element precisely in the center of a base, and is thus the most typical arrangement for Maxwell style couplings.

 ### Kinematic couplings on 3D printers